2013–14 Aston Villa F.C. season: December

-December game stats

 January

 Villa started the new year with victory over Sunderland at the Stadium of Light.
 Gabriel Agbonlahor scored the only goal, repeating the outcome of the match the season before.
 However, Villa were then knocked out of the FA Cup by a lower league team for a second consecutive season.
 This time it was Sheffield United who condemned Villa to defeat, after winning 2–1 at Villa Park.
 The defeat came days after it was revealed that striker Libor Kozák would miss the rest of the season after breaking his leg in training.
 The next match saw the same result for Villa, as Arsenal ran out 2–1 winners at Villa Park.
 Arsenal all but wrapped up the win before half time, after two goals in a minute from Jack Wilshere and Olivier Giroud.
 Christian Benteke ensured a nervy end for Arsenal, with his first goal since September, but they held on for all three points.
 Villa earned a point at Anfield next, despite leading Liverpool 2–0 at one point.
 The Merseysiders equalised through goals from Daniel Sturridge and a Steven Gerrard penalty, after Andreas Weimann and Christian Benteke had put Villa two goals to the good.Villa followed up their impressive performance against Liverpool, with a 4–3 win in a pulsating derby with West Bromwich Albion.
 Albion had gone 2–0 up in the first nine minutes but, just as atThe Hawthorns earlier in the season, Villa fought back to 2–2.
 Fabian Delph then put Villa into the lead with a wonder–strike, before Youssouf Mulumbu again drew the teams level before half-time.
 Christian Benteke then won and converted a penalty, his third goal in successive matches, which won it for Villa.

-Transfer summary

 Villa made their first January signing on 14 January, when Grant Holt joined on loan from Wigan Athletic until the end of the season.
 Three days later Villa brought in a second player on loan, in left-back Ryan Bertrand from Chelsea.

-Stephen Ireland left the club after three-and-a-half years, as his loan move to Stoke City was made permanent on 14 January.
+Stephen Ireland left the club after three and a half years, as his loan move to Stoke City was made permanent on 14 January.
 On 30 January, Nathan Delfouneso left the club on loan for the second time of the season, joining Coventry City.